EndPointCorp/end-point-blog/2018/06/14/tls-proxy-magic.html.md

 # Rails sample application config

-A configuration file for the Authorize.net CIM gateway:
+A configuration file for the Authorize.net CIM gateway, for clients using ActiveMerchant as the base for payment gateway integration:

 ```rb
 require File.expand_path('../boot', __FILE__)